thallesqliduares/thallesqliduares/README.md

 ### Hi, welcome to my GitHub page! 😀

-I am currently developing my master’s dissertation in microeconometrics at the University of Sao Paulo.
-My research focus in analyse the cost structure and economies of scale of basic sanitation sector in Brazil.
-I also have previous professional experiences in economic consultancy for infrastructure sector.
+MSc Economics at University of Sao Paulo.

-My main interests and projects are in following topics: Econometric Modeling, Machine Learning, Data Science and Business Intelligence.
+My main interests and projects are in following topics: Econometric Modelling, Machine Learning and Business Intelligence.